Continual learning-based probabilistic slow feature analysis for multimode dynamic process monitoring: Introduction

 \section{Introduction}

-Data-driven process monitoring is vitally important for ensuring safety and reliability of modern industrial processes \cite{zhang2019an,yu2020whole,shi2020distributed}.
-Dynamic process monitoring methods have been extensively studied in recent years \cite{yin2016an,qin2020bridging,jiang2018recursive}.
-The slow feature analysis (SFA), which is effective in extracting invariant slow features from fast changing sensing data \cite{wiskott2002slow}, has been widely extended to process monitoring applications.
-It is shown that SFA can be applied to establish a comprehensive operating status, where the nominal operating deviations and the real faults may be distinguished in the closed-loop systems \cite{shang2015concurrent,shang2018recursive,yu2019recursive,shang2015probabilistic,guo2016monitoring}.
+Data-driven process monitoring is vitally important for ensuring safety and reliability of modern industrial processes \cite{Rato2017translation,shi2020distributed,chen2022Data}.
+Nonstationary process monitoring methods have been extensively studied \cite{qin2020bridging,jiang2018recursive,hu2020fault}.
+Slow feature analysis (SFA), which is effective in extracting invariant slow features from fast changing sensing data \cite{wiskott2002slow}, has been widely extended to process monitoring.
+SFA could establish a comprehensive operating status, where the nominal operating deviations and real faults may be distinguished in the closed-loop systems \cite{shang2015concurrent,shang2018recursive,yu2019recursive,guo2016monitoring}.
 Recursive SFA (RSFA) \cite{shang2018recursive} and recursive exponential SFA \cite{yu2019recursive} were developed and the associated parameters were updated for adaptive monitoring.
 Sufficient samples had been required to establish the initial model when a new mode was identified.
-Probabilistic SFA (PSFA) was proposed as a probabilistic framework for dynamic processes \cite{shang2015probabilistic,zafeiriou2016probabilistic} with the advantage of effectively handling process noise and uncertainties, in which measurement noise was modeled and missing data could be settled conveniently \cite{guo2016monitoring}.
+Probabilistic SFA (PSFA) was proposed as a probabilistic framework with the advantage of effectively handling process noise and uncertainties, where measurement noise was modeled and missing data could be settled conveniently \cite{guo2016monitoring}.